Academic Interests

 PhD Proposal

+Since 2018 I have been working on a PhD proposal.
 I aim to explore lived experiences of complex trauma in a mental health context, using innovative digital & social media research methods.
 I’m interested in connecting with other researchers and people with lived experience also working in this field.

 King's College London